-Why should you know about our Investment Philosophy?
+What should you know about our Investment Philosophy?

-A consistent investment philosophy creates a framework for mutual understanding about the investment advisory service to be provided and for the thought process behind our investment decisions.
-We consider ourselves to be financial security advisors, not investment brokers.
-Our job is to help clients efficiently manage their specific financial situations, and to stop them from making unnecessary mistakes.
-We focus on balancing the client’s emotional concerns, with their need to satisfy targeted financial objectives.
+A consistent investment philosophy creates a framework for mutual understanding between us and our clients about the investment advisory service to be provided and for the thought process behind our investment decisions.